 Autistic children have severe communicative deficiencies.
 However, they still acquire language structure.
 Conclusion: Learning language involves more than learning how to fulfill a need to communicate.
-Impact: applied language development research influences understanding of the process of language development
+What this means: applied language development research influences understanding of the process of language development Questions?